Zooce/zomb-file/README.md

 $"macro two" = Goodbye
 ```

-### Macro Parameters
+#### Macro Parameters

-Macros can have a set of parameters declared after the key inside a set of parentheses.
-Parameters can be used as values inside the macro by placing a percent sign (`%`) before the parameter name.
-If your macro does have parameters, then each parameter _must_ be used at least once in the macro's value.
+Macros can have a set of parameters declared inside a set of parentheses after the key.
+Parameters are accessible inside the macro by placing a percent sign (`%`) before the parameter name.

+A couple of rules:
-> _An empty set of parentheses is **invalid**._
+- An empty set of parentheses is **invalid**
+- Each parameter _must_ be used at least once in the macro's value

 ```zomb
 $macro(p1 p2) = [ %p1 %p2 ]